All Episodes

 So even though you're not going to see the president spending a lot of public time on this after today, the Republicans are going to zero in on those motivated voters with targeted radio ads, with mailings, especially in rural areas of Pennsylvania, Ohio, and Missouri, where they have incumbents in tight races.

-Oh, that's becoming a little clearer, ladies and gentlemen, as to why the Democrats are upset.
+Oh, now it's becoming a little clearer, ladies and gentlemen, as to why the Democrats are upset.

 They're worried this may rally the Republican base.

-Uh they're worried that but there's I think there's something more to it than even that, ladies and gentlemen.
+And they're worried that, but I think there's something more to it than even that, ladies and gentlemen.

-Uh but first let's listen to Pat Buchanan with the Hardball Last Night, Chris Matthews question.
+But first, let's listen to Pat Buchanan with the hardball last night, Chris Matthews question.

-In a worst-case scenario uh scenario for you, Pat, is that the country basically becomes largely Hispanic and gay.
+In a worst-case scenario for you, Pat, is that the country basically becomes largely Hispanic and gay?

 No, if that isn't the worst case scenario, when you go to bed at night, isn't that what you really worry about, Pat?